 Concert for Bangladesh

-The event was the first ever LARGE benefit concert.
-Ali Akbar Khan and Alla Rakha joined Shankar for his on stage performance.
-He was followed by ….me on stage for the first half and George Harrison played the second half, joined by other eminent musicians including Bob Dylan, Eric Clapton, Ringo Starr, Billy Preston and Leon Russell.
+The event was the first-ever LARGE benefit concert.
+Ali Akbar Khan and Alla Rakha joined Shankar for his on-stage performance.
+He was followed by George Harrison played the second half, joined by other eminent musicians including Bob Dylan, Eric Clapton, Ringo Starr, Billy Preston, and Leon Russell.
 George closed the concert with “Bangla Desh,” the special song he wrote for the occasion.

 One of the later creative projects of Shankar was Chants for India.